datavaluepeople/dvp-defining-docs/README.md

 Any partner can request a Special Majority requirement, as per legal governing documents, on any contribution PR, otherwise only a single/few approvals required.

+## Who is datavaluepeople?

+We are a collection of people with common goals who collaborate to do applied machine learning, building automated systems, advising, and education, to create value for businesses, organizations, and humans.

+We are each one of:
+- Partner: have legal ownership, long term committed to the goals and values, decide on the direction, projects, and development of dvp.
+- Member: have 100% opportunity and access within dvp but require 0% commitment and can alter their involvement at will.
+They work on projects, can input to the direction, projects, and development of dvp, while slowly strengthening their relationship with dvp with the hope they will want to become a Partner.

 ## Purpose of datavaluepeople

 The purpose of datavaluepeople is to enable its partners and members' work lives to achieve the